whataboutpets/minimal-mistakes/_posts/cats/2016-01-17-can-cats-be-allergic-to-cat-litter.md

 The second category of **symptoms tend to be behavioral** problems linked to some allergic reactions.
 For example as your cat's feet, tail and tushie come in direct contact with the litter they are more likely to absorb the allergen which can cause itchiness.
 Even though itchiness is not something you can see, the result might be that your cat displays **excessive licking, chewing or increased scratching and biting**.

-These symptoms could sometimes be harder to spot as many of them are regular manners a cat will exhibit during grooming but allergies will tend to make them more exaggerated resulting in for example constant grooming or even licking off complete parts of fur in some cases.
+These symptoms could sometimes be harder to spot as many of them are regular manners a cat will exhibit during grooming.
+Allergies however will tend to make them more exaggerated, resulting in for example constant grooming or even licking off complete parts of fur in some cases.

 Another behavioral problem could be that could **your cat stops using the litter box** and instead uses places that are more pleasant for her/him but probably a lot less pleasant for you.
 The reason is of course that the cat litter causes one of the above symptoms resulting in your cat not finding the needed relief when using the litter box.